M-HTML/Preloading/README.md

 **3.** The server the website is hosting the image on could have an exceeding cache duration.

-**4.** Only use this for higher priority images/sites with fewer images.
+**4.** Don't use this script for multiple lower priority images or sites with a very large multitude of images.

 **All of these factors can lead to the browser having an oudated image or slower page loading.**